medialab/artoo/index.md

 ---

-## What can bring me the present documentation?
+## Where should I go?
 If this is your first visit, you should probably visit the [Quick Start]({{ site.baseurl }}/quick_start) section of this documentation to take a glimpse at what **artoo** can do for you.

-If you are searching for more specific documentation or if you are just taking a stroll, the summary located below and the sidebar at your left should be more of use.
+If you are searching for more specific documentation or if you are just taking a stroll, the [methods]({{ site.baseurl }}/methods) compendium and the sidebar located at your left should be more of use.

+If what you need is documentation about the artoo grunt task, [there]({{ site.baseurl }}/grunt) you go.

 ---